Pacifest/Eternal-Hub/README.md

-# Eternal Hub information and TOS
+# Eternal Hub information & TOS
 Eternal Hub is a Client-Based GUI with functions made for games to give players a better time.

 # TOS